LucidMach/Blog/src/content/blog/viz-how-nn.md

 so... neural networks are now at the core of every cool new AI product from "vizcom" to "stable diffusion" to "chatgpt" to "sora" to "gemini" and the reason for that is **Neural Networks can Learn (almost) Anything**

-this blog post is intended to be a breakdown on the **how**, which involves diving into understanding how neural networks learn.
+this blog post is intended to be a breakdown on the **how**, which involves diving into understanding how neurons form networks to learn.
 Most "How do Neural Network Work" resourses online focus on explaining backpropagation, understandable because backprop is pretty complication to get your head wrapped around

 ## So How do Neural Networks Learn